koesterlab/teaching-data-analysis-visualization-reproducibility/source/altair.rst

     However, this is not the case here.
     If the sample that we have consists of sufficiently many independent measurements, we can instead use `bootstrapping <https://en.wikipedia.org/wiki/Bootstrapping_(statistics)>`__ to estimate the uncertainty of the mean.
     Bootstrapping applies a trick: it draws many samples with replacement from the original sample.
-    Values that are abundant in the original sample with more often occur in the bootstrapped samples than rare values.
+    Values that are abundant in the original sample will more often occur in the bootstrapped samples than rare values.
     If one then calculates the summary statistic or any other measure (in this case the mean) on each bootstrapped sample and plots those values, one obtains an approximation of the distribution of the summary statistic as if it would have been created by really creating many sufficiently new samples.

 Altair supports the calculation of the 95% confidence interval for the mean via bootstrapping via the ``ci0`` and ``ci1`` aggregation functions: